samyfrey/passbook/README.md

 ## Set Up
 * ```npm install``` to install all dependencies
 * Creating a user account is not necessary to access all the functionalities, it is required for creating, editing and deleting resources though
+* Note: the application is deployed with heroku

 ## Solution